wuyichen24/software-engineering-abbreviations-acronyms/dictionary/D/DQL-Database_Query_Language.md

 ## Name

 ## Overview
-- A sub-language of SQL for performing queries on the data in the database.
+- A syntax for performing queries on the data in the database.
-- An example of DQL statements is `SELECT`.
+- A common example of DQL in SQL is `SELECT`.

 ## Description